ZPacks Hexamid Initial Review (In Progress)

 Ease of Setup

-This is a very easy shelter to pitch.
-Just follow Joe's video of setting up the Hexamid.
+This is an easy shelter to pitch.
+Just follow Joe’s video of setting up the Hexamid.
 I found that after three attempts I could set up the Hexamid more quickly that Joe does on the video.
 The only slightly tricky part was getting the pole properly adjusted.
-The first two times I went to set up the Hexamid I didn't pull the pole quite forward enough.
-It's important for the bottom of the pole to be directly under the front corner of the beak.
+The first two times I went to set up the Hexamid I didn’t pull the pole quite forward enough.
+It’s important for the bottom of the pole to be directly under the front corner of the beak.

 Condensation